XRAY™ AI Adoption Diagnostics

 The Encouragement Gap

-Only 21% of entry-level women are encouraged by their manager to use AI, compared to 33% of men.
-Those encouraged are 50%+ more likely to actually use AI.
+vs 33% of men.
+Those who are encouraged are 50%+ more likely to actually use AI.

 The Sponsorship Gap